jlutztnt/location-data-app/docs/Vercel-Deployment-Guide.md

 **Important Notes**:
 - Replace `your-vercel-app-domain.vercel.app` with your actual Vercel domain
 - You'll update `BACKEND_URL` to your Cloudflare Workers URL after backend deployment
-- The `BETTER_AUTH_SECRET` above is the one generated for this project
+- The `JWT_SECRET` above is the one generated for this project

 ### 4. Deploy